 - Group A (Justin From, Samuel Kolins, and Prof. Matt Boelkins) investigated several problems in the geometry of polynomials focused on the relationship between the set of zeroes and the set of critical numbers.
 The article, "Polynomial Root Squeezing" appeared in Mathematics Magazine in February 2008.

 - Group B (Scott Bachman, Amber DeMore, and Prof. Paul Fishback) investigated various problems involving "least squares derivatives" associated with various random variables and corresponding families of orthogonal polynomials.

 - Group C (Beverly Lytle, Caroline Yang, and Prof. Ed Aboufadel) applied wavelets and statistics to match handwriting samples and determine forgeries.
 The article, "Detecting Forged Handwriting with Wavelets and Statistics", written by these researchers, appeared in the Spring 2006 issue of the Rose-Hulman Undergraduate Mathematics Journal.

 - Group D (Chantel Blackburn, Alex Zupan, and Prof. Steve Schlicker) investigated the geometry the Hausdorff metric imposes on the collection of non-empty compact subsets of n-dimensional real space.
 A major finding for this group was that, although there are configurations in this space that allow k elements at each location between two sets for infinitely many different values of k (including examples for k between 1 and 18), there is NO possible configuration that allows exactly 19 elements at each location.
-A paper based on their work and work from the 2004 REU, “A Missing Prime Configuration in the Hausdorff Metric Geometry,” with Chantel Blackburn, Kristina Lund, Patrick Sigmon, and Alex Zupan, appeared in 2009 in the Journal of Geometry.
-A second paper is in preparation.
+A paper based on their work and work from the 2004 REU, “A Missing Prime Configuration in the Hausdorff Metric Geometry,” appeared in 2009 in the Journal of Geometry.

 - Group A (Amanda Morris, Abby VanHouten, and Prof. Jodi Sorensen) created "Bubble Bifurcations" in dynamical systems.